 Cold water immersion stimulates blood flow to your vital organs, especially after exposure to heat.
 I told myself that I had enough residual heat from the sauna that it wouldn’t be bad.
 Let me tell you.
 It was cold jumping in the Oslo Fjord in January, but I absolutely wouldn’t have traded that experience….and would probably do it again!
 Us girls entered the sauna as a group trip but left bonded by heat and ice as friends.
-Community and friendship are cornerstones to happiness just as much as heat and cold are vital parts to life.
+Community and friendship are cornerstones to happiness just as much as heat and cold are vital parts to life in Norway in January.

 The Art of Oslo

 The sun sets early during the Norwegian winters.
 Oslo is 6.5 degrees latitude below the arctic circle, which means there is always daylight, but the day is only seven hours long in January.
 By night, we could see the lights of the She Lies sculpture blazing in the harbor right next to the sauna dock.
 She Lies came to life out of steel and glass by artist Monica Bonvicini to explore the interface between culture and nature.